input-output-hk/cardano-tutorials/pioneers-testnet/solutions/pioneers-exercise-1-solutions.md

+# Example Solution for Shelley Stakepool Pioneers Exercise Sheet 1

-# Installing and Running a Node: A quick guide
+## Installing and Running a Node: A quick guide

-## REQUISITES
+### REQUISITES

 Set up your platform: